 Now that you have the basic formula facts, here are some quick tips for safe and effective feeding with formula.

 - Feed your newborn as much baby formula as they want, but don’t force them to finish a bottle they are no longer interested in.
-Most newborns will eat about two or three ounces every two to three hours.
+Most newborns will eat about 2 or 3 ounces every 2-3 hours.

 - Read the instructions on your baby’s formula to find out exactly how much water to add to concentrates and powders.
 Adding too little water can lead to diarrhea and dehydration.

 - Don’t “stretch” your budget by watering down infant formula or breast milk.
 Not only will baby get too few nutrients, but there’s also the small but serious risk of “water intoxication.”
 This over-consumption of water can disturb baby’s electrolyte balance, resulting in seizures or brain damage.
 Food pantries, social service agencies, and county health departments can supply formula or funds for caregivers who cannot afford baby formula.

 - Feed your baby a little less formula and more slowly than you have been if they have a lingering problem with spitting up.
 Always keep the baby upright after feeding them.
 You might also try limiting active playtime after feeding.

 - Don’t give cow’s milk to a baby younger than 1 year old.
 The proteins in cow’s milk infant formulas have been cooked or processed, making them much easier for babies to digest than regular cow’s milk.

-- Sterilize new baby bottles and nipples in boiling water for five minutes.
+- Sterilize new baby bottles and nipples in boiling water for 5 minutes.
 The nipples will change color, but they’re still fine to use.
 After that, simply wash bottles, nipples, and caps in the dishwasher.
 Or wash them by hand with a bottle and nipple brush in hot, soapy water and rinse very well.

 - Wash your hands with soap before preparing baby’s bottle.